sdsmnc221/ex-nihilo/TEST.md

 ## Where are we?

 These instructions will get you up to run some simple and basic tests implemented for **Ex Nihilo** with **Jest**.
-Some may succeed, some may failed (intentionnaly or not, but of course explanations will be given).
+Some may succeed, some may fail (intentionaly or not, but of course explanations will be provided).

 We would like to add many more tests but we don't have enough time.
 Therefore, this doc also includes a list of potential / future test case scenarios.